Amid a galore of online and offline advice, we round up the best ways to get the most on your capital

 By: Tavaga Research

-The best way to invest money is to take it out of the savings account.
-Now that is out of the way, let’s look at where to invest to get higher returns.
+How to invest in share market?
+This is a question we come across every now and then, and the best way to invest money is to take it out of the savings account.
+Now that is out of the way, let’s look at how to invest to get higher returns.

 Which investments have the best returns?